csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 ## Task 5

 - Implement the conversion from AST (including symbol tables) to [three-address code (TAC)](https://en.wikipedia.org/wiki/Three-address_code).
+- Implement a way to output the generated TAC.

 The checks from the previous tasks should ensure that your input program is actually valid.
 We now leave the wonderful world of mCc's front-end and enter its core.